moliver28/research-handbook/content/handbook/product/categories/gitlab-the-product/_index.md

 - [REST API breaking changes](https://docs.gitlab.com/ee/development/api_styleguide.html#what-is-a-breaking-change).
 - [GraphQL API breaking changes](https://docs.gitlab.com/ee/development/api_graphql_styleguide.html#breaking-changes).

+For `Experiment` or `Beta` features, please see [Support for experiment, beta, and generally available features](https://docs.gitlab.com/ee/policy/experiment-beta-support.html).

 #### Exceptions for breaking changes

 Introducing a **breaking change in a minor release is against policy** because it can disrupt our customers, however there are some rare exceptions: